Broadwiet History, Family Crest & Coats of Arms

 Thomas Bradwardine (1290?-1349), was Archbishop of Canterbury and is commonly called Doctor Profundus.
 His surname is variously spelt Bragwardin (Gerson), Brandnardinus (Gesner), Bredwardyn (Birchington), and Bradwardyn (William de Dene).
 "In public documents he is usually designated as Thomas de Bradwardina or de Bredewardina.
 His family may have originally come from Bradwardine near Hereford, but he himself says that he was born in Chichester, and implies that his father and grandfather were also natives of that city. "

-Important Dates for the Broadwiet family
+Early History of the Broadwiet family

 This web page shows only a small excerpt of our Broadwiet research.
 Another 210 words (15 lines of text) covering the years 1086, 1273, 1500, 1590, 1610, 1623, 1290 and 1349 are included under the topic Early Broadwiet History in all our PDF Extended History products and printed products wherever possible.